TV advertising is being impacted by video-on-demand and streaming services.

 Wrap up on TV advertising.

-As with any new industry, video on demand and streaming also have many players who offer different services trying to compete for the same space.
-In between this scene, TV advertisers struggle to secure their spots in OTT advertising as well.
+As with any new industry, video-on-demand and streaming have many players offering different services and trying to compete for the same space.
+In between this scene, TV advertisers struggle to secure their spots in OTT advertising.

-Despite the challenges that the streaming industry brings, it also offers great benefits to advertisers, like high user engagement.
-TV advertisers who can keep up the standards of the fast-growing streaming industry will navigate through all the challenges and ultimately reap great benefits.
+Despite the challenges the streaming industry brings, it also offers great benefits to advertisers, like high user engagement.
+TV advertisers who can keep up with the fast-growing streaming industry’s standards will navigate all the challenges and ultimately reap great benefits.

 What are your thoughts about the impact of video on demand and streaming on TV advertising?
 Please do share it with us in the comment section below.